 - If the block is invalid or a conflict exists (e.g., another user joined simultaneously, resulting in a block at the same height), the operation fails, and the user may need to retry starting from the latest block.

-- Client Update: Eventually, all participants receive the new block from the server and start using the new shared key.
+- Client Update: Eventually, all participants receive the new block from the server, apply it locally, and start accepting packets encrypted for the new epoch.

 Removing a Participant